 - Hillwalk Partners:

 - We work with third parties who provide consulting, sales, and technical services to deliver and implement customer solutions around the Services.
-We may share your information with these third parties in connection with their services, such as to assist with billing and collections, to provide localized support, and to provide customizations.
+We may share your information with these third parties in connection with their services, such as to assist with billing and collections, to provide localised support, and to provide customisations.
 We may also share information with these third parties where you have agreed to that sharing.

 - Third Party Apps:

 - With your consent:

 - We share information about you with third parties when you give us consent to do so.
 For example, we often display personal testimonials of satisfied customers on our public websites.
 With your consent, we may post your name alongside the testimonial.

 - In exceptional circumstances, we may share information about you with a third party if we believe that sharing is reasonably necessary to (a) comply with any applicable law, regulation, legal process or governmental request, including to meet national security requirements, (b) enforce our agreements, policies and terms of service, (c) protect the security or integrity of our products and services, (d) protect Hillwalk, our customers or the public from harm or illegal activities, or (e) respond to an emergency which we believe in good faith requires us to disclose information to assist in preventing the death or serious bodily injury of any person.

 How we store and secure information we collect